 Articles by Jill Macyshon

-Macyshon has travelled to dozens of First Nations communities across Canada.
-She’s reported on skyrocketing suicide statistics, health concerns and poverty among Canada’s Aboriginal peoples.
+Macyshon has travelled to dozens of Indigenous communities across Canada, reporting on skyrocketing suicide statistics, health concerns, and poverty among Canada’s Indigenous Peoples.
 She was in the Northern Ontario community of Kashechewan when a contaminated water supply forced an evacuation.
-She’s also travelled to remote communities across Northern Manitoba where water and health issues are a constant challenge.
+She has also travelled to remote communities across Northern Manitoba, where water and health issues are a constant challenge.

-Macyshon started her career as a general assignment reporter at CKY-TV in Winnipeg, and began working for CTV National News as Aboriginal Affairs Reporter in 2002.
+Macyshon began her career as a general assignment reporter at CKY-TV in Winnipeg, and joined CTV NATIONAL NEWS as Aboriginal Affairs Reporter in 2002.

 She studied English and History at the University of Manitoba and journalism at Red River College.
 She speaks English.